An Adaptive Parallel Arc-Length Method: Acknowledgments

-After sub-interval $[s^{\ell+1}_i,s^{\ell+1}_{i+1}]$ has been finished, the distance of the end-point of the sub-interval can be compared to the previously known solution at $s^\ell_{i+1}$, which is called \emph{parallel verification of intervals} in \cref{fig:APALM_verification}.
+After sub-interval $[s^{\ell+1}_i,s^{\ell+1}_{i+1}]$ has been finished, the distance of the end-point of the sub-interval can be compared to the previously known solution at $s^\ell_{i+1}$, which is called \emph{parallel verification of intervals} in \cref{fig:APALM_APALM_verification}.
 Since the sub-interval is traversed in $N$ increments with length $\Delta s^0_i/N$, the triangle inequality with the arc-length measure implies that there must be a distance greater than or equal to zero between the newly found end-point and the reference end-point.
 The more `curved' the domain in-between, the larger this distance.
-Based on an error measure (see \cref{subsec:errors}), intervals with a relatively large deviation between the coarse-level arc-length and the fine-level arc-length are to be marked for `refinement'.\\
+Based on an error measure (see \cref{subsec:APALM_errors}), intervals with a relatively large deviation between the coarse-level arc length and the fine-level arc length are to be marked for `refinement'.\\

-Lastly, the intervals with a too large deviation in the newly computed curve length need to be reparameterized (see \cref{subsec:parameterization}).
-This is, the total curve-length parameterization is elongated exactly by the distance between the newly computed end-point and the previously known point.
-By this means, the reference interval is subdivided to $N+1$ sub-intervals and the data corresponding to the $N$ newly computed point is stored.
-For sub-intervals that have an error below the tolerance, only $N-1$ points are stored as reference and no reparameterization takes place.
-The process is sketched in \cref{fig:APALM_reparameterization}.
-After reparameterization, the marked interval can be re-computed and the process can be repeated from \cref{fig:APALM_computation} onwards.\\
+Lastly, the intervals with a too large deviation in the newly computed curve length need to be reparameterized (see \cref{subsec:APALM_parameterization}).
+This is because the total curve-length parameterization is elongated exactly by the distance between the newly computed endpoint and the previously known point.
+By this means, the reference interval is subdivided into $N+1$ sub-intervals, and the data corresponding to the $N$ newly computed point is stored.
+For sub-intervals that have an error below the tolerance, only $N-1$ points are stored as references, and no reparameterization takes place.
+The process is sketched in \cref{fig:APALM_APALM_reparameterization}.
+After reparameterization, the marked interval can be re-computed, and the process can be repeated from \cref{fig:APALM_APALM_computation} onward.\\